B i o g r a p h y

 Evva currently lives in London where she is a cello lecturer at Morley College.
 Her chamber music partners include pianist Emma Abbate, the Veles Ensemble (a string trio, of which Evva is a founding member), violinist Miriam Kramer and clarinettist Peter Cigleris.
 Evva has a strong interest in Polish and contemporary music.
 She commissioned pieces by contemporary Polish composers and performed them as part of her Junior Fellowship concert series at Trinity College of Music.
 She also premiered, together with her pianist Emma Abbate, works by English composers Graham Coatman and Stephen Dodgson and Canadian Piotr Grella Mozejko.

-Evva’s latest chamber music CD with the Veles Ensemble, which includes premiere recordings by the Austrian-British dodecaphonic composer Egon Wellesz, wll be released shortly.
+Evva’s latest chamber music CD with the Veles Ensemble, which includes premiere recordings by the Austrian-British dodecaphonic composer Egon Welless has just been released.
 Her other recordings include the complete cello and piano music by Stephen Dodgson, Krzysztof Meyer and Algernon Ashton (vol 1) (with Emma Abbate) as well as chamber music by Steve Elcock (with Veles Ensemble and Peter Cigleris) - all for Toccata Classics.
 Evva has also featured in recordings for Naxos and the Polish label DUX.
 Her CDs received outstanding reviews in magazines such as The Strad, The Gramophone, The International Record Review, Fanfare and German Fonoforum.

 was made by John Dilworth in 2007; It is a copy of a Guadanini.
 I wanted this particular model because of its small size.
 Despite that the sound is resonant, large and very warm.